bregmanstudio/ACTION-Video-Toolkit/action/spdocs/index.rst

 	myseg = Segment(0, cfl.determine_movie_length())
 	data = cfl.full_color_features_for_segment(myseg)

-You can also view the data alongside the imagery of the film:
+You can also view the data alongside the imagery of the film (or even data for a film in the absense of the actual movie file):

 .. code-block:: python

-	cfl.playback_movie()
+	cfl.playback_movie_frame_by_frame()

 ACTION also has functionality for analyzing and accessing optical flow (movement) information and audio analysis metadata.